csc-ubc-okanagan/csc-data-blog/content/post/2025-07-08-meta-analysis-on-randomized-clinical-trials-part-4/index.en.md

 > **Note:** The interpretation of the source of heterogeneity in any meta-analysis study should be based on one of these two approaches.

-In our example, the results across male, female, and unknown gender groups had similar direction and magnitude.
+In our example, the results for males, females, and the both genders combined group showed a similar direction and magnitude of effect.
+For males, the mean difference (MD) was -0.0764 (95% CI: -0.6605 to 0.5076); for females, MD was -0.4114 (95% CI: -0.5417 to -0.2811); and for both genders combined, MD was -0.4722 (95% CI: -1.1591 to 0.2146).
 This suggests gender may not be a strong effect modifier.
 The p-value from the Q-test was 0.5353, indicating that the differences between gender groups are not statistically significant.
 However, the male subgroup showed no heterogeneity (I^2 = 0%), while the overall heterogeneity was high (I^2 = 66.8%).
 This suggests gender **may** be contributing to the observed heterogeneity.

 > **🔎 Conclusion:** While the formal statistical test does not support gender as a significant source of heterogeneity, the reduction in I^2 in the male subgroup hints at a possible role.
 These results should be interpreted with caution and may warrant further studies.